 1 Edmund Gosse (1907) Father and Son: A Study of Two Temperaments.
 London, Heinemann.

-2 Roger S. Wotton (2012) Walking with Gosse: Natural History, Creation and Religious Conflicts.
-Southampton, Clio Publishing.
+2 Roger S. Wotton (2020) Walking with Gosse: Natural History, Creation and Religious Conflicts. e-book available from all good e-booksellers.

 3 Philip Henry Gosse (1853) A Naturalist’s Rambles on the Devonshire Coast.
 London, John van Voorst.